 “Now don’t ever do that again, not until you become a big crab and can sting the seagull badly.” scolded by the mother crab.
 “I won’t,” said the baby crab, looking at the rock pool on the other side.

 Moral Stories in English for Class 11 PDF Download

 I think you all must have liked this Moral Stories in English for Class 11.
 Share this and pass it on to your friends.
-Along with this, save studybaba.in in your browser because I will keep giving you many such information.
+Along with this, save studybaba.in in your browser because I will keep giving you much such information.